 That is where in-app A/B testing comes in…

-Why You Need to A/B Test in Your App
+Why You Need to Mobile App A/B Testing?

 So you have to be proactive and figure it out for yourself.